Take a free tour of Canada's only synchrotron research facility!

-Welcome to the home of our virtual tour, we are so happy to have you!
+Welcome to the home of our virtual tour!

-The Canadian Light Source is the brightest light in Canada—millions of times brighter than even the sun—used by scientists to get incredibly detailed information about the structural and chemical properties of materials at the molecular level, with work ranging from mine tailing remediation to cancer research and cutting-edge materials development.
+The CLS is used by scientists to get incredibly detailed information about the structural and chemical properties of materials at the molecular level.
+Their projects range in focus from mine tailing remediation to cancer research and cutting-edge materials development.

-Navigation tips and tricks are found below the tour, but feel free to jump right in and explore.
+Navigation tips and tricks are found below, but feel free to jump right in and explore.
+The virtual tour allows you to see our facility from the comfort of your home, any time of day or night.

 You can navigate the space with your mouse or arrow keys.
 Navigation tips can be brought up at any time by clicking "Help" in the lower right hand corner.
 The "More Help" tab that appears in this window will also provide detailed information about the features available in the tour.